OBDS-Training/Help/content/en/docs/connect/vpn-setup/index.md

 ---
 title: "VPN setup"
-description: "A VPN client may be necessary to use the CCB services while travelling or to work from home."
+description: "The CCB cluster is accessible only from the University campus network.
+A VPN client is necessary to use the CCB services while travelling or working from home."
-lead: "A VPN client may be necessary to use the CCB services while travelling or to work from home."
+lead: "The CCB cluster is accessible only from the University campus network.
+A VPN client is necessary to use the CCB services while travelling or working from home."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false